st-AR-gazer/_Altered-Nadeo_-_Random-Map-Picker/README.md

-# Random Alt Map Picker
+# Altered Nadeo - Random Map Picker

 ## Overview
 This plugin for TrackMania allows users to load and play custom maps from a specified URL.
 It utilizes TrackMania's Nadeo live services API to fetch map URLs based on their UIDs.